 The science lab has been a busy place this fall.
 Your children are learning so much about the world around them, making connections to things they already know.
 Be sure to ask what they are learning.
 Looking for more science in your life?
 Science Calendars for each month are posted on my website.
 Print one out and do science every day.

-Click here for the monthly calendars. https://www.lincnet.org/site/Default.aspx?PageID=499
+Click here for the monthly calendars. http://www.lincnet.org/site/Default.aspx?PageID=499

 Cindy Matthes (Grades K, 2, 3)Kindergarten students have started to learn some of the tools in KidPix, a drawing software that we will use frequently this year in the computer lab.
 We will be exploring different concepts of shape while we are using these tools.Third Grade students have just started attending technology classes.
-Students will be using Keyboarding Without Tears software to start their keyboarding instruction.
+Students are using 'Keyboarding Without Tears' to learn keyboarding.
 Keyboarding instruction will have a focus on ergonomics and proper finger techniques.
-We will also be working on some specific skills to help them write efficiently on the computer, such as using spell check, some keyboard shortcuts and cutting and pasting text and images.Grade 5 has technology this rotation.
-They will be practicing their keyboarding skills using Keyboarding Without Tears® for half of each tech class.
-For the second half of class, students will be learning word processing skills such as formatting text, creating and formatting tables, and using bulleted lists.Wellness
+We will also be working on some word processing skills, such as spell check, efficient editing and cutting and pasting.
+At the end of the rotation we will talk about computer hardware and software, input and output devices and computer networks.Mark McDonough (Grades 1, 4, 5)5th Grade is in Technology this rotation.
+The two main topics of study this rotation are keyboarding and word processing.
+Students use the Keyboarding Without Tears® software program to practice their keyboarding skills.
+We use Google Docs to practice word processing skills.
+Some of the word processing skills they're learning this year include copy/paste, line spacing, styles, headers/footers. alignment, creating and formatting tables, inserting images, …Wellness

 Update #1Posted by K-4 Specialist Teachers on 9/28/2017 4:00:00 PMArt ~ Colleen PearceKindergarteners started the year with storytelling so that we can all get to know each other.
 I told a story about catching frogs.
 We sing a song; "Everybody's good at something.
 Nobody's good at everything."
 I then I practice learning all their names.
 We read "The Dot" by Peter Reynolds, and we are makiing our own sketchbooks to use throughout the year.

 1st graders went out to the science garden planted by students last spring, and sketched beautiful sunflowers.
 We then painted enormous sunflowers.
 We looked at the art of Vincent vanGogh.